Zach51920/discord-bot/README.md

 ## Overview

 A Discord Bot for media playback and management.
 The bot was built using [discordgo](https://github.com/bwmarrin/discordgo) to interact with the discord API.
-To download YouTube videos I'm using kkdais [youtube](https://github.com/kkdai/youtube/v2) package.
+I created my own client for interacting with Google's APIs, and I'm using kkdais [youtube](https://github.com/kkdai/youtube/v2) package To download YouTube videos.
 Since I plan on deploying this with docker, I created a GitHub workflow to create and publish an image to dockerhub on merges into the main branch.
 The bot is capable of sending alerts to a discord channel of your choosing.
 To avoid excessive notifications Alerts are only sent when there is a critical failure, or when the bot is taken offline.
 All messages sent to the alert channel also show up in logs.
 You can opt out of receiving alerts by leaving the ALERT_CHANNEL_ID environment variable blank.

 Note: This app is hardly stable and far from feature complete, use at your own risk!

 ## Usage

-- `/download` - Download a YouTube video from a URL
+- `/download` - Download a YouTube video from a URL or search query
+- `/search` - <b>beta</b> | Search for YouTube videos with a given query
-- `/watch` - | <b>coming soon</b> | Play a YouTube video in a voice channel
+- `/watch` - <b>coming soon</b> | Play a YouTube video in a voice channel
-- `/listen` - | <b>coming soon</b> | Play music in a voice channel
+- `/listen` - <b>coming soon</b> | Play music in a voice channel

 ## Configuration